sempare/sempare-delphi-template-engine/README.md

 ctx.Variable['company'] := 'Sempare Limited';
 ```
 ### Reusing Templates
-Using the _include()_ statement, you can reference precompiled registered templates.
+Using the _include()_ statement, you can reference precompiled templates that are registered on the context:

 ```
 ctx.RegisterTemplate('header', Velocity.Parse('<% title %>'))